- 1 Introduction

 Tails ships with IBus and a few engines (Anthy for Japanese, Pinyin and Bopomofo for Chinese, and Hangul for Korean).

 A login script prepares and configures IBus.
-When a Japanese, Chinese or Korean locale is selected, this login script also selects the right default input method, and then starts the IBus daemon.
+When a Japanese, Chinese or Korean locale is selected, this login script selects the right default input method, and then starts the IBus daemon.

 Tails ships a script that checks if there are security issues that are not fixed by any Tails release (and thus, affect the currently running Tails regardless of its version).
 A desktop notification is displayed for every such issue.